 I’m thankful for all the time spent, growing squash, carrots and peas.

 I’m thankful for the Kennedy Space Center cool orange cups.

 And for fixing the big big white truck.

 Thank you for teaching me cool prime numbers and all of those graphs.

 And for the moments that make us laugh.

 Happy Birthday, Daddy!
 I love you!

 Already having Poetry Tea Parties in your home?
-If so, what are some of your favorite poetry books?
+If so, who are some of your favorite poets?